 Finish: Sea salt, sultanas and a campfire smoke hold a long finish.

-When visiting Laphroaig this last August I couldn’t resist buying this beautiful bottle.
+When visiting Laphroaig this last August I couldn’t resist buying this beautiful bottle of whisky.
 It bears the classic Laphroaig tones of iodine, peat and maritime sea brine but carries unique flavors of sweet nuts and dried fruits, no doubt from its Oloroso finish.
 I adore this wonderful combination and my esteem for the bottle only grows with its strong cask strength.
-A true match for a fine Islay Lover!
+A true match for a fine Islay single malts Lover!

 For today’s post I thought we could explore an old favorite of mine, the Laphroaig 10 year.
 Now I know this isn’t exactly a rare Scotch; in fact these days you can find it at almost any liquor store.
 There’s a reason it’s so popular though, and that is, for its price, it’s an excellent Islay.